-Don't let their small size fool you - lentils are a powerhouse of plant protein, fibre, vitamins and minerals.
+Don't let their small size fool you - lentils are a powerhouse of protein, fibre, vitamins and minerals.
 With so much to offer, it's a wonder we don't eat lentils more often.

 A food guide serving of lentils (¾ cup/175 ml) delivers 13 grams of protein - the amount found in two eggs.
 Lentils also contain slow burning, low glycemic carbohydrate that's gradually released as sugar in the bloodstream, keeping your energy level sustained longer after eating.

-Lentils are very high in fibre: a ¾ cup has 12 grams of fibre, half a day's worth for women and one-third of a day's worth for men.
+Lentils are also an exceptional source of fibre: ¾ cup has 12 grams, half a day's worth for women and one-third of a day's worth for men.
 And they're a great source of soluble fibre, the type that lowers LDL (bad) blood cholesterol.
-Lentils also serve up plenty magnesium and potassium, two minerals needed for healthy blood pressure.
+They also serve up plenty magnesium and potassium, minerals needed for healthy blood pressure.

 But it's their folate content that makes lentils really shine: 3/4 cup provides more than half a day's worth of this B vitamin.
 Folate is critical for making DNA - the genetic material of your cells - and preventing harmful changes to DNA.
 Think of folate as the guardian of your genetic material; it maintains the health and stability of your DNA as you age.

 Nutrient information per ¾ cup (175 ml) cooked lentils:

 Lentils come in a variety of shapes, sizes and colours.

 Three of the most common varieties of lentils include large green lentils, brown lentils and split red lentils.
 Other varieties include black lentils (also called beluga lentils) and crimson lentils.
 Despite their size or colour, most lentils have one thing in common - a wonderful nutty flavour.